Who can be a candidate

 - Complete a nomination form before 16 August 2019.

 - Get two people to nominate you.
-These people must be over 18 and enrolled to vote in the area you wish to stand in.
+These people must be aged 18 years or older and enrolled to vote in the area you wish to stand in.

 - Provide a deposit of $200.
 This may be refunded, depending on how many votes you receive.